 The Script Editor supports all types of scripts and opens automatically when you create a new script or double-click an existing script in the Explorer window.

-The Script Editor generates code-related information that can improve your programming efficiency.
+The Script Editor's autocomplete features generate code-related information that can improve your programming efficiency, such as:

-Autocomplete offers names for variables and functions that you declare, helping you avoid typos.
+Autofill names for variables and functions that you declare, helping you avoid pesky typos.

-The autocomplete pop-up provides documentation and code samples similar to those on the Engine API Reference, providing you with context on an API's usage.
+Documentation pop-ups with code samples that are similar to those on the Engine API Reference, giving you context on the API's usage.

-When you type an argument into a function, the autocomplete pop-up also shows the function's signature, providing you with a reference for its parameters and return values.
+Function signatures when you type an argument, providing you a reference for its parameters and return values.

 Code Navigation